 - How many locations do you have inventory?
 I am not talking about just physical stores.
 What about the storage unit you rented to keep seasonal merchandise?
 We have been in several retailers where they use the bathroom to store stock???(yikes) Make sure you go through the store or stores and open every drawer and cabinet, storage closet, etc. Make a list of every place you find inventory and then check it again.

 - Is your inventory bar-coded?
 A number of the better Point of Sale Systems provide the ability to take a physical inventory using either the bar code scanner or even a device designed specifically for that purpose.
 It is far faster and more accurate to scan bar codes into a system than to print a list and write everything down.
+If your inventory doesn’t have barcodes, you could invest in a thermal 4 inch printer that can print bar codes for your inventory.

 - How comfortable is your staff with the inventory?
 If you are considering hiring an outside service, make sure you meet with them before to get a proper scope of your requirements.
 Will they be using their own equipment?
 If so, how will they give you the inventory information?
 In a spreadsheet or on a report?
 If so, can you import the changes into your system.
 If you will be doing the count with in house staff, consider the skill set of your employees.
 That perfect salesperson who has exceptional people skills may lack the focus and attention to detail that is needed to properly count.